 The anti-crypto measures of the service provider have been criticized by a number of customers, who describe them as restrictive and inadmissible.
 During this time, Hetzner provided more information regarding the legal ramifications of using its services for cryptocurrency-related activities.

-The most recent development puts to light, once more, one of the drawbacks of collaborating with centralized service providers.
+The most recent development brings to light, once more, one of the drawbacks of collaborating with centralized service providers.
 This measure has repercussions for successful crypto companies who are attempting to scale their operations.

-Amazon.com, which hosts 54 percent of all Ethereum nodes, is the driving force behind the majority of Ethereum's network.
+Amazon.com, which hosts 54 percent of all Ethereum nodes, is the driving force behind the majority of Ethereum's ecosystem.
 In addition, Oracle Cloud, Alibaba, and Google Cloud are now hosting the nodes, with each company holding 4.1%, 2.8%, and 2.7% of the nodes accordingly.

 The Uncertain Prospects of Ethereum